Right Arrow

 Scenario:

-A worker feeds material into a table saw with a missing guard.
+A crew member feeds material into a table saw with a missing guard.
 The blade catches a glove, pulling his hand in and amputating two fingers.

 Root Causes & Impact: